7 Best Steelhead Fly Rods of 2023: Recommended By River Guides

 Designed by a long-time Great lakes Steelhead guide for the purpose of steelhead fishing.

-The Jeff Blood Fly Rod was made to be balancing flawlessly in your hand and handle all kinds of steelhead fishing which makes this one of my top choices for a great lakes steelhead fly rod.
+The Jeff Blood Fly Rod was made to be balanced in your hand and handle all kinds of steelhead fishing, which makes this one of my top choices for a Great Lakes steelhead fly rod.

 This premium steelhead fly rod is great for casting and presenting the fly with or without an indicator.
 It has just the right flex and power for good hook sets and for fighting and landing steelhead of all sizes.